Tad-Gray/Tad-Gray.github.io/system_implementation.md

 System Implementation Assignment - Driverless Car

 Below is the Python code to support the operation of a driverless car, as well as an accompanying file that explains my thought processes and decision making while completing this.
+This contributes to and shows how I meet Learning Outcomes:
+1) Appraise and critically evaluate object-oriented programming compared to other programming paradigms.
+2) Design and implement programs that demonstrate appropriate use of object-oriented design principles.
+3) Select and use appropriate data structures for a given problem..

 ### Python Code To Support The Operation Of A Driverless Car